datamindedacademy/better-infrastructure-management-with-terraform/extra_CI_CD/README.md

 You don't have to provide any AWS credentials or profiles; your instructor already configured those as GitHub actions secrets for the remote repository.
 The CI/CD pipeline will use those secrets as environment variables, which Terraform automatically picks up.

+**!
+IMPORTANT !**

+In order not to annoy the other participants, make sure that you either
+- cloned the repo, so that your pipeline is isolated from those of the other participants
+- create a new branch, copy and rename the `tf_cicd.yml`, and set the trigger branch to the name of your new branch instead of `main`, so that you have a unique pipeline that only gets triggered whenever you push your changes.